Reasoning model: 2024

-Alibaba released reasoning versions of its Qwen large language models in November 2024.
-In December 2024, the company introduced QvQ-72B-Preview, an experimental visual reasoning model.
+Alibaba released reasoning versions of its Qwen LLMs in November 2024.
+In December 2024, the team introduced QvQ-72B-Preview, an experimental visual reasoning model.

-In December 2024, Google introduced Deep Research in Gemini, a feature designed to conduct multi-step research tasks.
+In December 2024, Google introduced Deep Research in Gemini, a feature that runs multi-step research tasks.

-On December 16, 2024, researchers demonstrated that by scaling test-time compute, a relatively small Llama 3B model could outperform a much larger Llama 70B model on challenging reasoning tasks.
-This experiment suggested that improved inference strategies can unlock reasoning capabilities even in smaller models.
+On December 16, 2024, an experiment with a Llama 3B model showed that by scaling test-time computing, a relatively small model could outperform a much larger Llama 70B model on challenging reasoning tasks.
+This suggested that better inference strategies can unlock useful reasoning capabilities even in small models.

 2025

-In January 2025, DeepSeek released R1, a reasoning model that achieved performance comparable to OpenAI's o1 at significantly lower computational cost.
-The release demonstrated the effectiveness of Group Relative Policy Optimization (GRPO), a reinforcement learning technique used to train the model.

-On January 25, 2025, DeepSeek enhanced R1 with web search capabilities, allowing the model to retrieve information from the internet while performing reasoning tasks.

-Research during this period further validated the effectiveness of knowledge distillation for creating reasoning models.
-The s1-32B model achieved strong performance through budget forcing and scaling methods, reinforcing findings that simpler training approaches can be highly effective for reasoning capabilities.
+In January 2025, DeepSeek released R1, a model with performance comparable to o1, at a lower cost.
+The release demonstrated the effectiveness of Group Relative Policy Optimization (GRPO).
+On January 25, 2025, DeepSeek added a feature to DeepSeek R1 that lets the model search the web while it reasons, making it easier to combine retrieval with reasoning.
+The effectiveness of distillation for reasoning models was shown in works such as s1-32B, which achieved strong performance through budget forcing and scaling methods.

-On February 2, 2025, OpenAI released Deep Research, a feature powered by their o3 model that enables users to conduct comprehensive research tasks.
-The system generates detailed reports by automatically gathering and synthesizing information from multiple web sources.
+On February 2, 2025, OpenAI released Deep Research based on their o3 model, allowing users to initiate complex research tasks and generate comprehensive reports that incorporate various sources from the web.